songokas/clipboard-sync/README.md

 run with default config:

-group name and key must be the same across your devices

 ```
+# group name and key must be the same across your devices (check ~/.config/clipboard-sync/config.yml)
-clipboard-sync --autogenerate
+clipboard-sync
 ```

 run with key: